 Community Task Force

-A Community Task Force of 40 citizens met four times from February to June and the group included members with varying viewpoints from across the district.
+A Community Task Force of 40 citizens met four times between February and June of 2018.
+The group included members with varying viewpoints and backgrounds from across the district.
 The task force completed building tours, a review of the FMP, a review of potential projects and a review of survey results from students, staff and community members.
 Ultimately the task force recommended to the superintendent that a $195 million bond issue should be put forth to the community.

 Changes are needed to provide students with a secure environment that is more conducive to contemporary teaching and learning.
 Our schools were all built in the early to mid 20th century in the industrial school model that was designed to sort and select students; today’s ideal school model is designed to support every student to be his or her best.
 What we are doing in District 207 is progressive, and few high schools in America have evolved to incorporate better teaching and learning practices than we have created.
 This requires different spaces to achieve our goals fully.
 From a functional standpoint, we have areas such as entrance and egress that do not meet today’s higher standard for school security.
 Our cafeterias are still original to the days when we served single hot lunches, a practice decades out of date.
 Additionally, there are many areas in our schools that require improvement.
 Further, with our significant improvements in the level of personal service to each student in academics, social and emotional needs and college and career strategies, the need to have space designed to meet our current practice is essential to helping us continue to serve each student at the highest level possible.
 This work is at the forefront of the best work being done in these arenas and the facilities should support it rather than being a barrier to achieving that goal.